csc301-fall2014/Proj-Evening-Team8-repo/DemoScript.md

 Go to group and show admin options(add mod, delete group).

-Post in a pre-existing topic, then show subscription notifications in other users email.
+Post in a topic that the previous user subscribed to, then show subscription notifications in other users email.